MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
-Allows the IT Admin to specify the period for auto-restart reminder notifications.
+Allows the IT Admin to specify the period for autorestart reminder notifications.

 The default value is 15 (minutes).